amiraine/study-guide/study.md

 * ##### JSX
  - this is a [preprocessor](#preprocessor) that adds special syntax capabilities to JavaScript.
  - This is not inherently understood by the browser and must be [transpiled](#transpiler) before use.
+* ##### Library
+ - Reusable pieces of code that are used without any hooks for you to extend it.
+The library will usually function on a single piece of functionality.
 * ##### loaders
  - the part of a program that is responsible for loading programs and libraries.
+* ##### Media query
+ - A block of CSS rules that only apply when the screen the site/app is being viewed from is a certain size.
+* ##### Media types
+ - The type of media device the user is viewing content with. e.g. print, screen, handheld, etc.
 * ##### Minify
  - Minified code is the process of removing unnecessary characters (e.g. whitespace, comments, etc.) that humans need to read code but computers do not to reduce file size.
 * ##### Module bundler